auth0/docs/articles/tokens/jwks.md

 topics:
   - tokens
   - jwks
+  - jwt
 contentType:
-  - how-to
   - concept
 useCase:
   - invoke-api
+  - secure-api
+  - add-login
 ---
 # JSON Web Key Set

+At the most basic level, the JSON Web Key Set (JWKS) is a set of keys containing the public keys that should be used to verify any [JSON Web Token (JWT)](/jwt) issued by the authorization server.

-When creating applications and APIs in Auth0, two algorithms are supported for signing [JSON Web Tokens (JWTs)](/jwt): **RS256** and **HS256**.
+When creating applications and APIs in Auth0, two algorithms are supported for signing JWTs: **RS256** and **HS256**.
 RS256 generates an asymmetric signature, which means a private key must be used to sign the JWT and a different public key must be used to verify the signature.

 Auth0 uses the [JSON Web Key (JWK) specification](https://tools.ietf.org/html/rfc7517) to represent the cryptographic keys used for signing RS256 tokens.
 This specification defines two high level data structures: **JSON Web Key (JWK)** and **JSON Web Key Set (JWKS)**.
 Here are the definitions directly from the specification: